This may seem like a simple question but i am getting an error when compiling this. I want to be able to pass an enum into a method in C.

 It compiles fine for me, in this cut-down example:

-and the call to it?
-It won't work if you do this:int main(void) { makeParticle(PHOTON); } enum TYPES { PHOTON, NEUTRINO, QUARK, PROTON, ELECTRON }; void makeParticle(enum TYPES type) { }
+TYPESavailable to the code in both the definition ofmakeParticleand the call to it?
+It won't work if you do this:int main(void) { makeParticle(PHOTON); } enum TYPES { PHOTON, NEUTRINO, QUARK, PROTON, ELECTRON }; void makeParticle(enum TYPES type) { }because the

 Try changing